 Gdańsk is a beautiful city with a huge number of monuments, museums, galleries and other interesting places to visit.
 The old city looks stunning from above.
 You can see them - just go to the ferris wheel AmberSky on the island of granaries (Wyspa Spichrzów), the tower of the Main Town Hall or the tower of St Mary's Basilica.
-You can see winter photos in the gallery: Summer in Gdańsk or Winter in Gdańsk.
+You can see more photos from Gdansk in the galleries: Gdansk by night, Summer in Gdańsk, Autumn in Gdańsk or Winter in Gdańsk.

 If you like my photos, you can order a printout :-)

 The golden hour over Gdańsk - amazing light and stunning colors.
 In the picture: The Old Motława River (Stara Motława) and Wyspa Spichrzów in the city center.